 From April 2020 the government will make two changes to private residence relief.
 The final period exemption will be reduced from 18 months to nine months.
 There will be no changes to the 36 months that are available to disabled persons or those in a care home.

 Lettings relief will be reformed so that it only applies in circumstances where the owner of the property is in ‘shared-occupancy’ with a tenant.

 Alcohol and tobacco duties

-The duty rate on all tobacco products will continue to increase by 2% above RPI inflation each year until the end of the Parliament.
-Hand-rolling tobacco will rise by an additional 1% to 3% above RPI inflation this year.
-The new tobacco duty rates have effect from 6pm on 22 November 2017.
+The duty rate on all tobacco products will continue to increase by 2% above RPI inflation.
+It was also announced that hand-rolling tobacco will rise by an additional 1%, to 3% above RPI inflation this year.
+The new tobacco duty rates will have effect from 6pm on 29 October 2018.